Staff

 Archaeologist

 Dr. Alan Outram is a professor of Archaeology at the University of Exeter in Exeter, England.
-He is a large mammal zooarchaeologist, and is also one of the world's leading experts in the history of the domestication of the horse.
+He is a specialist in large mammal zooarchaeology and is internationally recognized for his research on the history of horse domestication.
+Dr. Outram’s expertise contributes to the broader comparative and scientific understanding of faunal remains and subsistence practices relevant to the Mitchell Site.